gplepage/corrfitter/doc/html/_sources/corrfitter.txt

 Parameter ``N`` specifies how many terms are kept in the fit functions.
 The priors are specified in a dictionary ``prior``.
 Each entry is an array, of length ``N``, with one entry for each term.
-Each entry is a gaussian random variable, specified by an object of type  |GVar|.
+Each entry is a Gaussian random variable, specified by an object of type  |GVar|.
 Here we use the fact that ``gvar.gvar()`` can make a list of |GVar|\s from a list of strings of the form ``'0.1(1)'``: for example, ::